 Audio and video calling with Google Hangouts

-In Google Hangouts, voice calls from Hangout to Hangout are free.
-You start a call by typing the name of the person you want to contact and clicking on the phone receiver icon.
+In Google Hangouts, voice calls from Hangouts to Hangouts are free.
+You can start a call by typing the name of the person you want to contact and clicking on the phone receiver icon.

 Up to 10 people can participate in a video call for free.
 Even if recipients don't have a Google account, they can still attend video calls by clicking on the shared URL for the meeting.

 Making voice calls from Android and iOS phones is also possible with the Hangouts mobile app, but some charges may apply depending on the country you're calling.
 If you want to use Hangouts to call landlines or mobile phones from your computer, you need a Google Voice or Project Fi account.
 Both are only available in the United States.